Palo Verde National Park: History

 Palo Verde National Park was declared a wildlife refuge during the 1970s because over 60 species of birds used the laguna, or wetland, as a migratory stop.
 There were once 35,000 black bellied whistling ducks, 25,000 blue winged teal, and several hundred migrating ducks during the dry season.
 Later the park was declared a national park and operated under the government agency MINAE (Ministry of Environment, Energy and Telecommunications).
 In the 1990s, the park was put on the Ramsar list of wetlands of international importance and also on the Montreux Record.

+Access

+The park has a ranger station which is open for visitors from 8 am to dusk, with potable water and restrooms.
+The Palo Verde Biological Station is on site; it is operated by the Organization for Tropical Studies.